Creating the Perfect Travel Itinerary

 A mixture of them all?

-By starting with an intention, it helps me stay grounded in what activities, places, and experiences I want to focus my time on.
+By starting with an intention, it helps me stay grounded in activities, places, and experiences I want to focus my time on.

 Research the Highlights